jlinoff/webserver/README.md

 This is list of TODO items.

 1. Convert to use python 3.
-2. Add support for sessions.
-3. Write an example that shows how to accept a username and password.
+2. Write an example that shows how to accept a username and password.

 ## Final Thoughts